Riley-Py/UWaterloo-Work/SCI 238/Chapter 1 - A Modern View of the Universe/Size of the Universe.md

 	- Pluto is a few hundred meters away
 ## How Big is the Milky Way Galaxy?
 - Has about 100 billion stars
+- Order of magnitude can be the best that we can do - we can't count all of the stars in the Milky Way Galaxy
+-

 #sci238